 Defining IG for Law Firms

 Information governance means different things to different people.
-Recently, when leading industry organization IGI (Information Governance Initiative) asked its community members to help it define the term, respondents agreed that there are a wide range of activities that fall under the umbrella of IG.
-Those activities are by the chart below from the Information Governance Initiative 2014 Annual Report.
+When leading industry organization IGI (Information Governance Initiative) asked its community members to help it define the term, respondents agreed that there are a wide range of activities that fall under the umbrella of IG.
+Those activities are by the chart below from the Information Governance Initiative 2016 Annual Report.

 Records and information management is where most law firms today get stuck.
 It’s a highly labor-intensive and costly aspect of their business, which is growing worse every year.
 Recently, pressure to meet compliance goals has increased significantly.
 More than ever, law firms are struggling to solve the information governance problem.